List of ancient woods in England: Berkshire

 Berkshire has woodland covering 18,304 ha, which is 14.5% of its land area.
 The woodlands listed below are all ancient woods of 10 ha or more, and these cover some 2403 ha.
 A major proportion of the area is the area of woodland along the Surrey and Buckinghamshire borders.
 This is Windsor Great Park and Forest, and as well as the woodland area listed here, it has vast tracts of heath and parkland.
 Also in the east of the county are woodlands on the southern end of the Chiltern Hills.
 The great majority of the woods listed are in West Berkshire and follow the line of the chalk hills across the county.

+Bristol

 There is only one sizeable area of Ancient Woodland within Bristol.
 The Avon Gorge SSSI is partly within the city boundary, but the woodland is mainly in Somerset, so is covered under that county.

 Buckinghamshire

 9.4% of the land area of Buckinghamshire is Woodland.